Thorolf Kveldulfsson: Service Under Harald-Fairhair

 Halogaland.
 Torgar and Sandnes became Thorolf's estates.

 Upon conquering Fjordane, Harald demanded the service of all landowners in the province.
 Against his better judgement and despite a premonition that Harald would not bring good fortune to his family, Kvedulf sent Thorolf to join Olvir in the King's service.
 Olvir had dropped out of viking raiding, and had become the king's court poet.
 As a retainer of Harald, he fought on the latter's own ship at the Battle of Hafrsfjord.
-After Harald's conquest of Norway Thorolf became his governor (lendmann or lendr maðr) over the northern region of Norway and was responsible for collecting tribute from the Sami to the north.
+After Harald's conquest of Norway Thorolf became his governor (lendmann or lendr maðr) over the northern region of Norway and was responsible for collecting tribute from the Sami to the north (finneskatt|finneskatt).
 In this capacity he took part in an expedition by King Faravid of Kvenland against the Karelians.

 Inheritance and Quarrel with Harald-Fairhair

-Thorolf inherited (and later lost) the estate of in Halogaland in the following manner.
+Thorolf inherited (and later lost) the estate of Torget (Brønnøy)|Torgar in Halogaland in the following manner.

 Torgar had been the property of a widowed old landholder named Bjorgolf, who bestowed the management of the estate to his son, Brynjolf.
 But in his retirement, Bjorgolf obtained a new wife named Hildirid, a wealthy farmer's daughter, (Note: The farmer, Hogni of Leka, was in no position to refuse, and Bjorgolf paid an ounce of gold for the bride.) and begat two sons, Harek and Hraerek, who were now potential claimants to the land.
-They became known as Hildirid's sons, and were about the same age as Brynjolf's son Bard (Bárðr inn hvíti, "the White").
+They became known as Hildirid's sons (Hildiridarsons), and were about the same age as Brynjolf's son Bard (Bárðr inn hvíti, "the White").
 The entire Torgar estate was inherited by Brynjolf, and he gave no share to Hildirid's sons; later on, the ownership of Torgar passed to Bard.

 Bard was a distant kinsman of Thorolf (see the family tree on the right), and a comrade-at-arms as well.
 While Thorolf recovered from injuries sustained at Hafrsfjord, Bard was mortally wounded, and bequeathed the entire Torgar estate to Thorolf, entrusting the care of his wife and son to him.
 Thorolf married Bard's widow Sigrid (Sigríðr Sigurðardóttir), and this put him in line to inherit another estate, at Sandnes, through his wife.
 When Thorolf obtained Sandnes after the death of his father-in-law, Hildirid’s sons arrived and demanded their share from the Torgar estate.
 Thorolf rebuffed the claim since Bard had informed him they were bastard children.
 Hildirid’s sons said they could prove their legitimacy by producing witnesses their father paid a bride price, but Thorolf refused to recognize their birthright, as it was rumored that Hildirid was taken by force.